A one-sentence overview of the poster concept

 - If you can’t find the perfect illustration or photograph, get one made — you can use it in multiple posters, future talks, and even in that great article you’re writing for National Geographic.
 There are lots of illustrators and photographers out there for hiring, but here are two that I follow on Twitter: Ainsley Seago, Alex Wild.
 They are both scientists, so they know science and the power of images.

 - Give the source for any image that is not yours.
 And only use an image (illustration, photograph, etc.) that is fully public domain.
 If it’s not public domain then you are probably violating somebody’s copyright.
 Really, folks, you lose valuable karma points if you use stuff without permission.
 When in doubt, ask the author/photographer/illustrator.

 - Don’t clutter the top of your poster with logos.
-If you are required by your mentor to include logos on your poster, put them on the bottom of the poster, and make them vanishingly small — passive aggressive and fun!!
+If you are required by your mentor to include logos on your poster, put them on the bottom of the poster, and make them really small.
+Or put them on the back of the poster … or something equally passive aggressive and fun.
 Here is an example image of a poster with logos at the top, if you’d like see why it’s a graphical fail.

 - Format your Literature cited contents according to the inflexible rules that your main society has set forth.
 They all have rules, and they all like them to be followed.
 References that are only haphazardly formatted mark a poster, and you, as unprofessional.
 When asking somebody to proof your poster, specifically ask them to be super-critical of your citation style.
 Keep your font size the same as the size of the normal body text…shrinking the font looks awful, even if everyone else is doing it.